corda/token-sdk/docs/IWantTo.md

 and finalise it with participants and possible observers.
 Distribution lists get updated after finalisation.
 Call these flows for one `TokenType` at a time.
 If you need to do multiple token types in one transaction then create a new flow, calling `addIssueTokens` for each token type.
-Confidential versions additionally generate new keys for the output holders.
+Confidential versions additionally request that the recipients generate new keys for the output holders.

 **Initiating**